Separation and divorce proceedings in Italy can be:

 This phase can last as long as the parties need.

-The attorneys draw up a joint claim and file it in the competent Court (for the registration to the role of the Court a tax for the amount of € 43,00 has to be paid).
+The attorneys draw up a joint claim and file it in the competent Court (a tax of € 43,00 has to be paid for the registration to the Court's role).

-The judge has not the power to modify the agreement but, in case he believes that it does not adequately protect the interest of children, he can ask the parties to make some changes, based on his suggestions.
-If the new agreement is not reached, the Court does not emit the homologous decree.
+The judge does not have the power to modify the agreement, but if he believes that it does not adequately protect the interests of children, he can ask the parties to make some changes based on his suggestions.
+The Court does not emit the homologous decree if the new agreement is not reached.

-After the hearing, the Court transmits the dossier to the competent Public Prosecutor and, obtained his authorization, after some days issues a homologous decree of consensual separation.
+The Court transmits the dossier to the competent Public Prosecutor and, after obtaining his authorization, issues a homologous decree of consensual separation after some days.

 Consensual separation and divorce can also be obtained through the negotiation assisted by attorneys, a procedure in which the parties who have already reached an agreement or intend to, cooperate to resolve the dispute amicably.